-During the school year, the Safe Routes Ambassadors reach out directly to public and private schools and speak to individual classrooms of 2nd, 5th, and high school students.
-The presentation content and activities are tailored to meet the needs of the classroom and age group.
-In elementary school, we also schedule a second, hands-on outdoor session to reinforce classroom learning.
+During the school year, SAFE Ambassadors go to public and private schools and speak to individual classrooms of 2nd, 5th and 10th grade students.
+We tailor presentation content and activities to meet the needs of the age group and community.
+For elementary schools, we also offer a second outdoor session to practice safety techniques and reinforce classroom learning.

 Elementary Presentations: First Visit

-Ambassadors work with students to teach the “Lean & Peek,” where students use stationary objects to check traffic for safe crossing conditions.
-Students are also taught to identify tricky crossing situations, to find an appropriate walking buddy, and to check “left, right, left, behind” before crossing the street
+Ambassadors teach students a technique called the “Lean & Peek” that enables them to check traffic for safe crossing conditions when encountering buses or other large objects.
+Students also learn to identify tricky crossing situations, find an appropriate walking buddy, and to check “left, right, behind, left again” before crossing the street.

-Bicycle safety education is the focus of the fifth grade presentation, particularly visibility, predictability, and helmets.
-Students are taught how to select high visibility attire and equipment, as well as the value of predictable behaviors: riding in a straight line, hand signals, riding with traffic, and following the rules of the road.
+Bicycle safety education is the focus for this age level.
+Students learn how to select highly visible attire and equipment, as well as the value of predictable behaviors: riding in a straight line, hand signals, riding with traffic, and following the rules of the road.

 Elementary Presentations: Second Visit

-Ambassadors lead students in an experiment to determine the speed of cars, explaining the math used to determine miles per hour.
-The outdoor lesson emphasizes that students can’t control the speed of cars, but can control their own choices—being visible, predictable, and wearing a helmet.
+Ambassadors lead students in an experiment to determine the speed of cars, explaining the math used to calculate miles per hour.
+The outdoor lesson emphasizes that students can’t control drivers’ choice of speed, but they can control their own choices—being visible and predictable, and wearing a helmet.

 High School Presentations

-The high school presentation is much more conversational and personal to the students’ own experiences.
-Ambassadors discuss all transportation options and situational examples of the best form of transportation.
-Ambassadors also explain the laws pertaining to pedestrians, bikes, and cars, much like the information distributed at enforcement events.
+The high school presentation is very conversational and personal to the students’ own experiences.
+Ambassadors discuss all transportation options, and the risks and responsibilities inherent in each.
+We also explain the laws pertaining to pedestrians, bicyclists and motorists, much like the information distributed at traffic safety events.